 5. Das Sandmännchen

-There are four additional figures around the city; check the following Erfurt map for kids, in German (Kinderstadtplan).
+Additional figures around the city can be found in the following Erfurt map for kids (Kinderstadtplan, in German).